sveltejs/rfcs/0000-switch-block.md

 > With switch statements you do not have to reference your varible multiple times
 > and possibly use more resources than required.
 That's the main benefit to
-> switch statements in programming, performance!
+> switch statements in programming, performance.
+Although with modern hardware the
+> benefits of switch statements speed are probably 1ms or less it may be beneficial
+> to lower end hardware.

-> My reasoning for adding this is mainly syntactic sugar (lots of else if blocks are ugly),
+> My reasoning for adding this is mainly syntactic sugar (lots of else if blocks are ugly,
-> but the performance benefits of a switch statement are real.
+> but the performance benefits of a switch statement very are real, but very minimal.

 ## Detailed design
 ```